-Some minors frequently requested by engineering students have already been coordinated with the BS-CIE curriculum.
-The newest additions within the Volgenau School of Engineering include minors in mechanical engineering and aviation flight training and management.
-In addition, the School of Management offers a business minor and a minor in entrepreneurship.
-And the College of Science offers a minor in renewable energy.
-Some courses required for minors can also be counted toward the BS-CIE degree.
+Some minors frequently requested by engineering students have been coordinated with the BS-CIE curriculum.
+The newest additions from the Volgenau School of Engineering include minors in mechanical engineering and aviation flight training and management.
+In addition, the College of Science offers minors in renewable energy and computational data science; the School of Management offers a business minor and a minor in entrepreneurship; and GMU’s New Century College offers a minor in sustainability studies.